-Entering it’s 10th year in 2021, the Syrian crisis remains one of the worst humanitarian crises of our time.
+Entering its 10th year in 2021, the Syrian crisis remains one of the worst humanitarian crises of our time.

-- 80% of which are women and children.
+Bekaa Valley has become home to 37% of them, 80% of whom are women and children.

-Emergency Health in Bekaa
+Emergency health in Bekaa

 This project will equip and staff community development centers (clinics) to better serve Syrian refugees.
-Over 200 health care providers will be trained in health subjects such as disease management, medical guidelines, pharmacy management, and health education.
-Primary care will be provided to refugees focusing on maternal and pediatric health, health nutrition, and chronic illnesses.
+Over 200 health care providers will be trained in subjects such as disease management, medical guidelines, pharmacy management, and health education.
+Primary care will be provided to refugees, focusing on maternal and pediatric health, health nutrition, and chronic illnesses.

 - Location: Bekaa Valley, Lebanon

-- Timeframe: September 2020-2021
+- Timeframe: September 2020 – March 2022

-- Project Budget: $4,000,000
+- Project Budget: $4,500,000

-Through Tearfund, you will improve health care access and service for 244,000 people – focusing on providing essential health services to the most vulnerable.
+Through Tearfund, you will improve health care access and service for 244,000 people, focusing on providing essential health services to the most vulnerable.
 You will provide 55,000 women with pre- and postnatal care and well as expand vaccination efforts to 19,200 children during the project.

 Najwa, 40, relies on Medair’s supported clinics to provide health care for her and her children.
 Her youngest daughter Serine, was suffering from an infection in her foot.
 “During the night, to calm her while holding her, I kept whispering ‘Help is not far away’ in her ear, because I knew the health clinic was an option,” says Najwa.